Berks County Opioid Settlement Funds – Click here to learn more or apply

 Services Eligible for Funding

 The Council on Chemical Abuse is open to requests from interested community organizations and/or members for grants to provide services in accordance with the National Opioid Settlement.
 Services must be offered in Berks County and/or provided to Berks County residents.
+The opioid settlement guidelines do not allow for direct reimbursement to individuals affected by the opioid crisis.
 Funding requests must offer or provide services in any of the areas as outlined below:

 • Treatment of Opioid Use Disorder (“OUD”) and co-occurring Substance Use Disorder any co-occurring Mental Health (“SUD/MH”) conditions through evidence-based or evidence informed programs or strategies.